hairen/hairen.github.io/AWS_CSAA/README.md

 ***
 ## AWS OpsWorks
-+ AWS OpsWorks is a configuration management service that provides managed instances of Chef and Puppet.
++ AWS OpsWorks is a configuration management service that provides managed instances of **Chef** and **Puppet**.
 Chef and Puppet are automation platforms that allow you to use code to automate the configurations of your servers.
-OpsWorks lets you use Chef and Puppet to automate how servers are configured, deployed, and managed across your Amazon EC2 instances or on-premises compute environments.
+OpsWorks lets you use **Chef** and **Puppet** to automate how servers are configured, deployed, and managed across your Amazon EC2 instances or on-premises compute environments.
 OpsWorks has three offerings, AWS Opsworks for Chef Automate, AWS OpsWorks for Puppet Enterprise, and AWS OpsWorks Stacks.

 ***
 ## Network ACL rules